akin2662/A-star-algorithm-for-2D-point-robot-path-planning/README.md

 **General Note**: The code best runs when the clearance and the robot radius is 1, otherwise, it takes some time, please be patient :)

-Here is the link to the repo : https://github.com/akin2662/Astar-Algorithm.git